 Nursery tablets are used to take photos for children's learning journeys, they are not to leave the premises and are password protected.

-Only non-camera mobile phones are allowed for outside activities and fire evacuation emergencies.
 Visitors to the setting are also asked to leave their mobile phones in the office.
+More information can be found in our 'Phones and Smartwatch Policy'

 2.10 Photography